hyperledger-archives/education/LFS171x/composer-material/sections/section_1.md

 >
 > And use most of the functionality available to frameworks like Hyperledger Fabric.
 >
-> Hyperledger Composer provides domain-specific languages for Modelling, Query and Access Control that simplify the development.
+> Hyperledger Composer provides domain-specific languages for Modeling, Query and Access Control that simplify the development.
 >
 > Also, visual components like Playground are helpful to communicate and visualise the structure and to test the interactions over the network.
 >